Privacy Notices - Children, families and community health services Privacy Notice

 The categories of this information that we collect, process, hold and share include:

-- personal information (such as name, unique pupil number and address)
+- personal information (such as name, unique pupil number, address and contact details including email and phone numbers)

 - characteristics (such as ethnicity, language and free school meal eligibility)